Poker In Illinois

 Promotional sweepstakes poker sites are a bit of a conundrum.
-They look and feel like normal online poker sites, but they are somehow legal to play in most states.
+They look and feel like regular online poker sites, but they are somehow legal to play in most states.
 What gives?

 A sweepstakes contest or social site must abide by specific rules.
 First, it must be free to enter.
 That’s why, for every sweepstakes game you encounter, it will insist that no purchase is necessary.

 Second, it must pay out the prize that it advertises.
 So, even though you’ve never had a visit from the PCH Prize Patrol, somebody always does.
 Perhaps the most surprising thing about those giveaways is that they are required by law not to be a scam.